ember-learn/guides-source/guides/release/working-with-javascript/classic-classes.md

 should _avoid_ extending `EmberObject` with native class syntax, and prefer writing classes that don't extend _any_ base class instead.

-However, this primer covers their usage in case you need to interoperate with them or maintain them in older codebases.
+However, this primer covers their usage in case you need to continue working with them.

 ## Defining Classic Classes